 There are currently two vacancies on Lennox's board of directors.
 The merger agreement requires Lennox to nominate and recommend one individual proposed by Service Experts and acceptable to Lennox who is currently a member of the board of directors of Service Experts for election to a three-year term on the board of directors of Lennox at Lennox's 2000 annual meeting of stockholders.
 See "Material Terms of the Merger Agreement--Board of Directors and Officers" on page 104.
-Lennox's board of directors of Service Experts, for election to the board of directors of Lennox at Lennox at Lennox's year 2000 annual meeting.
-Roth, who is currently a member of the board of directors of Service Experts, for election to the board of directors of Lennox at Lennox's year 2000 annual meeting of stockholders, subject to completion of the merger.
+Lennox's board of directors has nominated William G. Roth, who is currently a member of the board of directors of Service Experts, for election to the board of directors of Lennox at Lennox's year 2000 annual meeting of stockholders, subject to completion of the merger.